Writing the future: six tips for copywriters

 People swear in speech, in emails, on TV, in music – everywhere but in marketing.
 Why is that?
 Marketing is bound by special conventions and you’ll be hard pushed to find a client who’s happy to litter their adverts with expletives.
 But, says Velocity’s Doug Kessler, that’s precisely the reason to do it.
 Swearing is surprising: it grabs attention.
 It signals confidence.
 It resonates with like-minded people.
 And it’s funny (when it’s done right).
 It doesn’t have to be crass – sometimes the suggestion can be more effective than the real thing.
-Just look at Air Asia’s “Phuket I’ll go,” French Connection’s FCUK, Sofa King’s “Sofa King Low” and this absolute gem from Kmart.
+Just look at Air Asia’s “Phuket I’ll go,” French Connection’s FCUK and Sofa King’s “Sofa King Low”.
 These examples work because they’re so unexpected.

 6. Make every word count

 We’re always being told that audiences have shorter attention spans so it’s best to keep words to a minimum.
 Blame the internet.
 But one thing will never change: if your writing is interesting, people will read it.
 Yes, short-form content can be effective and exciting.
 But, says Andy Maslen, readers only switch off from long-form content when it’s full of nonsense.
 Really get to know your audience, push back on waffle and pare things down to the truly delicious points – then you’ll keep them hooked.
 That, my friend, is the long and short of it.

 So, there you have it.
 Yes, clients are more demanding than ever, technology is evolving and marketing is changing.
 But if we tackle these challenges head on and roll with the punches, copywriters will continue to make an impact.